There are two (2) steps involved to creating a Feature slideshow:

 - The next step is to create a container for your slides by making a Feature Slideshow.

 - Note that if the Feature Slideshow already exists, once your new slide is created and published, use Find Content and limit by Feature Slideshow to locate the slideshow.
 Add the new slide to the Feature Slide section of the Slideshow content type.Reorder the slides or take old slides out of the show.
 Save and check out the slideshow.

 - Select Feature Slideshow Slide.

 Although Titles don’t display, the items order by label.
 Use clear, descriptive labels on all content types to make selections easier.
-If you want a particular tab to come first in the display, leave a space in the title before typing the rest.
 If you re-label tab titles after first publication, you have to re-save the Tab Group to update what displays.

 Another trick is to include the number of the slide in the title if you want all of them to display in a specific order.

 Finally, include the size of the image in the name, (Normal, or LARGE), so it is easier to select the slides you need for a particular slideshow.

 Leave blank for homepage slides.
 You can add text to the body, but it covers about 40% of the image.
 Usually your image contains the text that you want to display.
 Just be sure to include alternate text when inserting any images.